danicolms/grid_system/README.md

     </Grid>

 The result of this placement will be something like this:
-On a desktop screen: &nbsp;
+On a desktop screen:  \
 ![Large screen](https://i.ibb.co/qC97ZRX/L.png)

 -----------
-On a tablet screen: &nbsp;
+On a tablet screen: \
 ![Medium screen](https://i.ibb.co/2yNk2Sh/M.png)

 ------------
-On a phone screen: &nbsp;
+On a phone screen:  \
 ![Small screen](https://i.ibb.co/DGtQZBY/S.png)